groupdocs-conversion/GroupDocs.Conversion-Products/content/conversion/java/_index.en.md

 # items:
 #   # review loop
 #   - title: "GroupDocs.Viewer"
 #     content: "Excellent service and excellent products.
-They were extremely helpful and responsive during the GroupDocs.Viewer for .NET implementation process, can’t recommend them highly enough."
+They were extremely helpful and responsive during the GroupDocs.Viewer for Java implementation process, can’t recommend them highly enough."
 #     author: "Martin Lasarga"
 #     company: "Product Manager at Axentria ECM by G.S.I."

 #   # review loop
 #   - title: "GroupDocs.Viewer"
-#     content: "After implementing and using GroupDocs.Viewer for .NET in the project it looks to be working very well.
+#     content: "After implementing and using GroupDocs.Viewer for Java in the project it looks to be working very well.
 I have tested with a lot of documents and so far so good.
 Everything I’ve thrown at it renders nicely and looks just as good as it would in a PDF viewer or MS Word."
 #     author: "Mats Oustad"
 #     company: "Senior Consultant/Partner at Novanet AS"
 ---